December 23, 2015

 Total Skids: 57 Skids

-CEO Dan Regenold said about this year’s initiative, “I am truly amazed to see the number of people coming forward and getting involved with this charity.
+CEO Dan Regenold said about this year’s initiative, “I am truly amazed to see the number of people coming forward and getting involved with this charity initiative for 2015.
 From Day 1 we could barely keep up with the contributions that help people in the area that are struggling.
 Our building was literally filled up with donations.
 Thank You to the wonderful people of Cincinnati who helped make this happen.”

 - The Healing Center